-Our team in Northern Cyprus run a ministry training program which is designed to equip men and women for ministry in the Muslim World.
+Our Eastern Mediterranean team run a ministry training program which is designed to equip men and women for ministry in the Muslim World.
 Students live together in an intense community environment for three months where our goal is to help them grow in knowledge, experience, and character.
 We have been training people from diverse backgrounds and helping them get connected to ministry opportunities around the world.

 Our Turkey team has two major aims: church planting and ministry training.
 It is the desire of the team to see new fellowships emerge in cities where there is currently no church.
 The team has sent families to cities around Turkey to assist nationals in local church planting.
 Our team also maintains active and supportive relationships with local believers in areas where there are no churches.
 We are praying for the Lord to provide workers that we can send to partner with local believers in planting fellowships in these unreached regions.

 World Horizons is committed to leading and supporting the work of a ministry training program which runs in cities in Turkey as well as in two Central Asian countries.
 Every year, new groups of local believers gather to live in a prayer-based community setting and receive applied training for ministry.
 In the afternoons the trainees give assistance to compassion projects, such as serving refugees or the homeless.
 Equipping participants to discover their part in mission, the training builds towards cross-cultural ministry placements in other cities and countries.
 The vision is to see local believers equipped to share the gospel and lead ministry in their own countries as well as in other nations.

 We also provide a distance learning-based ministry training program.
 Using live online classes, seminars and study of a wide variety of books on ministry and faith, this program helps equip Turkish national believers in theological knowledge, practical ministry skills and character formation so they can serve by the power of the Spirit in their own contexts.
 In our most recent year the program served thirty participants in ten different provinces, and we are expecting greater involvement this year.